College Guide for Black and African American Students

 Additionally, a large percentage of Black students take on loans.
 About 71% of Black students took on loans during the 2015-2016 school year, compared to 56% of white students and 50% of Hispanic students.

 Yes.
 Black students remain underrepresented in STEM majors.
-However, many organizations are trying to increase opportunities for BIPOC students with STEM-specific scholarships.
+However, many organizations are trying to increase opportunities for Black, Indigenous, and people of color (BIPOC) with STEM-specific scholarships.
 To name a few:

 - The National Society of Black Engineers offers a scholarship to student members.

-- The National Action Council for Minorities in Engineering gives out over $3 million in scholarships to about 1,000 students from underrepresented groups annually.
+- The National Action Council for Minorities in Engineering gives out over $3 million in scholarships to about 1,000 students from historically excluded groups annually.

-- The American Chemical Society provides scholarships worth up to $5,000 for students from groups historically underrepresented in the chemical sciences.
+- The American Chemical Society provides scholarships worth up to $5,000 for students from groups historically excluded in the chemical sciences.

 - The Entertainment Software Association Foundation offers scholarships for minorities and women pursuing computer science or video game arts.